 Public education in Malta is free, including transport and textbooks, with a curriculum modelled on the British system.
 However, instruction is in Maltese, which is why many expats choose to enrol their children in private or international schools.

-If you're moving for work, consider negotiating with your employer for education subsidies, as international school fees can be high.
+If you're moving for work, consider negotiating with your employer for an education subsidy, as international school fees can be high.
 That said, these schools are known for their exceptional teaching standards and facilities, which often justify the costs.

 Cost of healthcare in Malta